protyposis/AudioAlign/README.md

 AudioAlign is basically a GUI for the [Aurio](https://github.com/protyposis/Aurio) library with a little bit of glue code in between.

-To see what AudioAlign can do, check the demo videos liked below.
+To see what AudioAlign can do, check the demo videos linked below.

 Use cases